The medical register

 Is a doctor on the register and do they have a licence to practise?

 You can check if a doctor is on the register and if they are licensed to practise online.
-Our online register is called the List of Registered Medical Practitioners.
+Our online register is called the List of Registered Medical Practitioners - also known as the medical register.

-Patients can download a leaflet which explains why only doctors who are registered with a licence to practise may treat patients by law.
+Patients can download our leaflet Understanding a doctor's registration which explains why only doctors who are registered with a licence to practise may treat patients by law.

 Accessing the Specialist and GP Registers

 The Specialist and GP Registers are registers of specialists and general practitioners eligible to work in the UK health service.
-The List of Registered Medical Practitioners shows if a doctor is on the Specialist and/or GP Register.
+The List of Registered Medical Practitioners shows if a doctor is on the Specialist or GP Register, or both

 Information for employers

-If you employ doctors you must ensure they hold the appropriate type of registration for the work you have employed them to do.
+If you employ doctors you must make sure they hold the appropriate type of registration for the work you have employed them to do.
 Please read our online help Employing a doctor.

 You can find an explanation of the different types of registration and routes into registration on our online help page General information about registration and licensing.